 RJF's VDCP is a non-qualified deferred compensation plan for certain employees, in which eligible participants may elect to defer a percentage or specific dollar amount of their compensation.

 Share-based compensation plans

-Under RJF's Stock Incentive Plan, certain RJ&A employees may be granted RSU awards.
+Under RJF's stock incentive plan, certain RJ&A employees may be granted RSUs.
+RJF allocates the cost of providing these plans to RJ&A based on actual cost per employee.

 Employee stock purchase plan